-(a) Procedure for lodging an appeal Students wishing to appeal must do so in writing to the Manager: Registry Services within four weeks of being notified of the
+(a) Procedure for lodging an appeal

+Students wishing to appeal must do so in writing to the Manager: Registry Services within four weeks of being notified of the recommendation or decision against which they wish to appeal.
+The appeal should detail the grounds of appeal from those listed in Regulation 2.8.3, and the evidence that the student wishes to be considered by the Special Cases Committee (SCC), and should identify the outcome sought.

-- (b) Procedure for considering an appeal Except where a student wishes to appeal against a recommendation in Regulation 2.8.2(c), (e) or (f), an appeal may be heard only if, in the judgement of the Chair of the Committee: - (i) the student has presented evidence that the recommendation or decision made by the Board of Studies or thesis advisory panel may be invalid, on one or more of the grounds specified above as permissible; and - (ii) the evidence presented by the student is such that it might persuade the Committee to vary the recommendation or decision, or to refer it back to the Board of Studies or thesis advisory panel.
+(b) Procedure for considering an appeal

+Except where a student wishes to appeal against a recommendation in Regulation 2.8.2(c), (e) or (f), an appeal may be heard only if, in the judgement of the Chair of the Committee:

+- the student has presented evidence that the recommendation or decision made by the Board of Studies or thesis advisory panel may be invalid, on one or more of the grounds specified above as permissible; and - (ii) the evidence presented by the student is such that it might persuade the Committee to vary the recommendation or decision, or to refer it back to the Board of Studies or thesis advisory panel.